The Discretionary Paradox: A Forensic Audit of Runway Selection

 Forensic Log 01: Jan 13 — The Efficiency Bias

 AeroView forensic captures from January 13 confirm light, stable winds (7–11 kts).
-While the North–South field (15L/R) offered optimal headwinds, 100% of arrivals were concentrated on the Westbound corridor to maintain Simultaneous Parallel Approaches.
+While the North–South field (15L/R) offered optimal headwinds, arrivals were concentrated on the Westbound corridor to preserve high-throughput parallel flows.

 Exhibit 1.1: AeroView forensic capture (08:19:57Z).